KhartesViewer/scroll2zarr/README.md

 ```

 There are a number of options that modify the
-default behavior, but before listing
+default behavior, but before I list
-them, here are some general remarks.
+them, I need to give you a little
+more background on zarr and OME-Zarr.

 In the zarr data format, the data volume is
 decomposed into 'chunks', which are 3D rectangles of data.
+Zarr provides many ways to store these chunks,
+but for the case we are interested in,
-In many cases, each chunk is stored in a separate file,
+each chunk is stored in a separate file;
-which provides rapid access to data anywhere in the volume.
+these files provide rapid access to data anywhere in the volume.
 All chunks are the same size.
 A typical chunk size is 128x128x128
 voxels, but chunks can be non-cubical; 137x67x12, for